Canadian Finals Rodeo: Host

-On January 16, 2018, it was announced that the Canadian Finals Rodeo would move to Red Deer, Alberta beginning 2018, under a 10-year contract.
-The event would be held at Westerner Park and ENMAX Centrium, and be extended to a six-day event with a new youth competition, and additional entertainment.
-Temporary seating would be installed to expand the arena by 2,000 during the rodeo.
+On January 16, 2018, it was announced that the Canadian Finals Rodeo would move to Red Deer, Alberta, beginning 2018, under a 10-year contract.
+The event was moved to Westerner Park and Peavey Mart Centrium, and was extended to a six-day event with a new youth competition, and additional entertainment.
+Temporary seating is installed to expand the arena by 2,000 during the rodeo.

 The CPRA did not have a season in 2020 because of the COVID-19 pandemic, but it returned to having events, including the CFR, in 2021.

+On October 25, 2023, it was announced that the CFR would be returning to Edmonton by 2024, with the rodeo held at Rogers Place.
+It will be held there through 2026.
+The traditional six performances were shrunk to five performances, and the CFR is now held in early October, a full month earlier than ever in its history.

 Events

 Championship titles are awarded to the individuals who earn the most money in their event: